 An introductory study of the methods, and to a lesser extent materials, commonly used in Civil Engineering construction.
 Students address various equipment and their applications in the field.
 Efficiency and effectiveness are emphasized along with effective logistical management of a site.
-This course includes a significant Health & Safety component.
+This course includes a significant Health and Safety component.
+Students use basic math application to solve construction problems.

-CONS1004 Construction Practices and Design: Materials and Material Testing 42.0 Hours

-This course introduces concrete, asphalt, aggregates, and other construction materials and their applications in civil engineering projects.
-Students are introduced to engineering standards and the standard test methods associated with these common building materials.
-Mixed designs for concrete and asphalt are explored and tested.
+CONS1004 Construction Practices and Design: Material Testing 42.0 Hours In this course, students are introduced to concrete, asphalt, aggregates, and other construction materials and their applications in civil engineering projects.
+Students utilize engineering standards and the standard test methods associated with these common building materials in a lab setting.
+Students also learn and practice safe lab practices in a team environment.

-CONS2000 Construction Practices: Methods 42.0 Hours

-A study of materials and methods commonly used or seen in construction associated with architecture and infrastructure development are the basis for this course.
-Also included are common calculations and contract specifications for various types of projects.
+CONS2000 Construction Practices: Methods 42.0 Hours Students analyze materials and methods commonly used or seen in construction associated with architecture and infrastructure development.
+Also included are common calculations and for various types of civil construction projects.

-CONS2001 Construction Practices: Building Systems 42.0 Hours This course consists of advanced construction theory topics for architecture and design projects.
+CONS2001 Construction Practices: Building Systems 42.0 Hours In this course, students learn advanced construction theory topics for building design projects.
 Emphasis is placed on refinement of building design, materials and construction details.
-The course integrates architectural drawing standards, acceptable construction detailing principles, building code requirements and building systems.
-P- CONS2000 Construction Practices:Methods
+Students develop an understanding of drawing standards, acceptable construction detailing principles, building code requirements, contracts, building systems and the integration of all these aspects.